 This is an important lesson for us to learn as a church.
 Often when there are acts of indiscretion between a woman and a person of authority within the church, the woman gets the greater damnation.
 That is not how God would see it and we learn that from this Biblical account.

 Bottom line: Tamar was more righteous because she exposed the man that had cornered her into a very difficult situation.
 She did so by bringing to his attention the very law that he was ignoring, God’s law.
-Judah, on the other hand, who held the power to ease her suffering, skirted God’s law in every way.
+Judah, on the other hand, who had the power to ease her suffering, skirted God’s law in every way.

 Why is Tamar an Unintentional Hero?